 Gather everyone together near the end of the party.
 Ask those who played games to share what they learned about others, referring back to the personality flashcards around the room.
 Did they encounter a natural problem solver (INTJ) or someone who was the life of the party (ESTP)?

 Now survey the group that took the test (set up a whiteboard to help track responses).
 Have them raise their hand if their test revealed that they are extraverted.
 How many of them discovered that they make decisions based on feelings and values?
 Share your own story about why personality analysis excites you and how it has affected your life.
 Ask if anyone would like to share what they learned about themselves by taking the test.

 6. End with a Q&A session

 As the host, offer to answer questions and discuss more about each personality type.
 Hand out a resource card for guests to refer to after the party if they’d like to learn more.
-The card can contain a list of links on Truity to learn self-discovery, personal growth and how their personality type may help them find their ideal career.
+The card can contain a list of links on Truity to learn about self-discovery, personal growth and how their personality type may help them find their ideal career.

 Remember those personality tests my team took at work?
 The results were enlightening.
 They helped me understand why some people spoke up the most in meetings and why others seemed genuinely concerned about others.
 We didn’t end up using the information to organize ourselves into teams, but it did help us appreciate and understand each other in new ways.
 A similar goal can be achieved with your own personality party.